KalepuRajeswari/Protein-structure-annotation-and-3D-model-generation/README.md

 if you are using any of the scripts, or workflow, please cite

-Rajeswari K, Maizom H, Azzmer A.A.H, Norfarhan M. A., Nor Azlan N.M. (), Computational method for identification of proteins and 3D structures in a large dataset
+Rajeswari K, Maizom H, Azzmer A.A.H, Norfarhan M. A., Nor Azlan N.M. (), A Computational Pipeline for Functional Annotation and Structural Characterization of Insect Gustatory Proteins.